maxxiimo/the-front-end-manifesto/chp8-device-detection.md

     application_helper.rb:
     include Mobvious::Rails::Helper

-**Step 6:** Create an initializer file *config/initializers/mobvious.rb* and configure it as follows:
+**Step 6**: Create an initializer file `config/initializers/mobvious.rb` and configure it as follows:

     Mobvious.configure do |config|
       config.strategies = [ Mobvious::Strategies::MobileESP.new(:mobile_desktop) ]
     end

 Don't forget to restart your application, and wallah!
-You have a detection strategy that will return a variable of *:mobile* or *:desktop* depending on the device type of the request.
+You have a detection strategy that will return a variable of `:mobile` or `:desktop` depending on the device type of the request.
 What you do with that information is entirely up to you.
 In the next section we will start you off on the right foot.

 NOTE: Tablet devices as configured here will return :desktop as well, although you can change this.

-To test that Mobvious is working you can add the following helper method in *application_helper.rb*:
+To test that Mobvious is working you can add the following helper method in `application_helper.rb`:

     def device_test
       # Drop in pages_controller#home: @device = request.env['mobvious.device_type']